codex-academy/codeX_Feb2015Intro/lets_code.md

 You might notice that the ```TestMyCode``` object is non existent.

-TestMyCode needs 2 methods:
+There's a view things to think about:
-* a ```run``` method, it takes two parameters - the name of the test and a function that should be executed
+* a ```run``` method for the TestMyCode class, it takes two parameters - the name of the test and a function that should be executed
-* an ```assert``` method
+* the ```assert``` function, it's passed into the test function
 	* it checks the test was successfull, if the expected result was returned or not
+* Ensure that:
-	* if the expected result was returned display a green square
+	* if the expected result was returned to display a green square
-	* if the expected results was not returned display a red square
+	* if the expected results was not returned to display a red square
-	* if there's and error/exception display a red square
+	* if there's and error/exception display a red square - use ```try/catch``` exception handling in javascript
 * Use an object literal to create this.

 **Refresh** ```tdd.html``` to see what errors you are getting.